fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Get-AzureHDInsightJob.md

 For information about how to submit jobs by using APS and other approaches, see Submit Hadoop jobs in HDInsighthttps://azure.microsoft.com/en-us/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/.
 For reference information about APS HDInsight, see Azure HDInsight Cmdletshttps://msdn.microsoft.com/en-us/library/mt438705.aspx.

-The **Get-AzureHDInsightJob** cmdlet gets recent azure_2 HDInsight jobs for a specified cluster and displays them in reverse chronological order.
+The **Get-AzureHDInsightJob** cmdlet gets recent Azure HDInsight jobs for a specified cluster and displays them in reverse chronological order.

 ## EXAMPLES